November 15, 2017 at 7:30 PM

 WCSH6 video: PSO & Reiche School team up to improve literacy

 Portland Symphony Orchestra grant will bring music to kids

 Associated Press Published: September 29, 2016 11:16 PM CDT Updated: September 29, 2016 11:16 PM CDT

 Listed below are the professional musicians on staff.
-Not listed are the numerous professional musicians and assistant conductors (Andrew Crust) who also volunteer their time in the classroom.
+Not listed are the numerous professional musicians volunteers who also give their time in the classroom.